 This blog focuses on the basics of computer-mediated instruction in terms of the dichotomy of transmissive (authoritarian) education versus that of a transformative one (democratic).
 Whenever I present on this topic at conferences, participants share that they or their peers have also encountered and endured transmissive online courses.
 I wonder how big the problem really is.
-Since first encountering this problem in an online course in 2012, I have dedicated my research efforts on addressing it.
+Since first encountering this problem in 2012 as a doctoral student, I’ve dedicated my research efforts on addressing it.

 Transmissive vs. Transformative

-Critical pedagogies, Ignatian pedagogy, a community of inquiry (COI), and Freirean praxis, place the human in a real-world context as much as possible through learning experiences and reflection.
+Critical pedagogies (e.g., Ignatian pedagogy and Freirean praxis) place the human in a real-world context as much as possible through learning experiences, questioning norms, and reflection.
 The goal being transformative learning experiences instead of transmissive ones that use the antiquated banking model of education where the teacher deposits knowledge for the student to withdraw (Bradshaw, 2017).
-A good example of transformative learning is Ignatian pedagogy, which advocates for context, experience, action, reflection, and evaluation (Korth, 1993).
+An example of transformative learning is Ignatian pedagogy that advocates for context, experience, action, reflection, and evaluation (Korth, 1993).

-Interactions for transformative learning are active, authentic, constructive, cooperative, and intentional.
-Hooks (1994) calls this humanity-affirming location of possibility.
+Classroom interactions for transformative learning align with constructivism.
+“Meaningful learning, as opposed to reproductive learning, is active, constructive, intentional, authentic, and collaborative” (Jonassen, 2009, p.49).
+Hooks (1994) called this humanity-affirming location of possibility.
 The design of interaction treatments online doesn’t rely solely on synchronous sessions through web hosting with everyone present.
 Instead, the goal of high-quality online instruction is to avoid passive learning that requires little cognitive engagement.
 A good example of a transformative learning activity would be a student (or group) project where students provide each other with authentic feedback.

-Interaction treatments are any direct or indirect action between and among students, teachers, and the content.
-This includes nonverbal immediacy behaviors such as an instructor’s response time.
-The alternative is unethical—a corpse of knowledge delivered by the unknowing instructor through text-based study devoid of interactions with other students (e.g., read-write-submit).
+Interaction treatments are any direct or indirect action between and among students, teachers, and content.
+Besides written and spoken word, this includes nonverbal immediacy behaviors such as an instructor’s response time.
+The alternative, a transmissive education of information dumping, is unethical.
+Freire (1970) called it a corpse of knowledge.
+Nowadays, this is delivered by the uninformed online instructor through text-based study devoid of interactions with other students (e.g., read-write-submit).
 The lack of contact with others in the class is not only isolating, shielding us from social learning, but can be frustrating for some students.

-I recently read an introductory book about artificial intelligence (AI).
-I was struck how even the old AI addressed the environment of the robot, as this is something online instructors sometimes overlook for humans.
-If we want to come away as winners in the man vs machine competition, when humanoids such as Erica the robot have complete human feelings and singularity occurs in 2045, we need to focus on providing human interactions in online courses.
+I recently read an introductory book about artificial intelligence (AI) and was struck how even the old AI addressed the environment of the robot, as this is something online instructors sometimes overlook for humans.
+If we want to come away as winners in the man vs machine competition, when humanoids such as Erica the robot have complete human feelings and singularity occurs in 2045, we should focus on providing human interactions in online courses.

 What are the heuristics for effective human interaction in distance education?

-Provide an online COI to dispel the perceived psychological distance between students and teachers in distance education to improve student learning outcomes and student satisfaction.
+Provide an online community of inquiry (COI) to dispel the perceived psychological distance between students and teachers in distance education to improve student learning outcomes and student satisfaction.
 An online COI, a sublime goal, requires consideration of the types of interaction treatments that could engender social, teaching, and cognitive presence for going beyond generative learning.
 These presences are the key elements for the COI loop (Garrison, Anderson, and Archer, 2000).

 Technological affordances can provide humans with multimodal instruction such as narrated PowerPoints or audio feedback for teaching presence for an online COI.
 For example, podcasts increase student achievement and student satisfaction because they can listen to them over and over (Beylefeld, Hugo & Geyer, 2008; McKinney, Dyck & Luber, 2009; Seed, Yang & Sinnappan, 2009).
 Learning management systems allow for student-student discussions and the sharing of projects with opportunities for peer feedback to engender social presence in a COI.
 For example, Schoology’s Media Album allows students to upload their media projects for peer feedback.
 Projects also provide student agency in the design of their own learning.

-Cognitive presence is the other component in the triad of the COI.
+Cognitive presence is the other component in the COI triad.
 Instructors generally provide this with interesting and challenging activities online that they’ve honed over the years from their F2F courses.
-In my two research studies (Rogers & Van Haneghan, 2016; Rogers & Khoury, unpublished), the potential plans for cognitive presence have been high at the institutions.
-However, social presence has been average and teaching presence below average.
+In my two research studies (Rogers & Van Haneghan, 2016; Rogers & Khoury, 2018), the potential plans for cognitive presence have been high at the institutions; however, social presence has been average and teaching presence below average.

 Designing interaction treatments (e.g., student-student, student-teacher, and student-content) will help address the psychologically perceived distance in computer-mediated courses (Bernard et al., 2009).
 These designed interactions need to focus on meaningful activities for the students’ lifeworld to aid their learning.
 Remember the human as you plan your online course; otherwise, the robots will overtake us.